 24) Boat and equipment check is MANDATORY.
 All paddlers are required to attend and sign-in and registered coureur des bois are encouraged to attend and sign-in.
 Racers must watch the safety video on the TDT website.
 Some of the information in the video may not apply to your race.

 25) Only human muscle powered boats will be permitted to race.
 Rowing gear, motors, sails, or engines of any kind are prohibited.

 26) Your boat must meet all specifications of class in which you are racing.

 27) Teams must finish in the same boat they started in.
 Switching boats during any portion of any race is prohibited.

 28) All members of a team shall travel in the same boat.
-Should a team member drop out of the race for any reason, the team member can not re-enter the race or be replaced by another paddler.
+Should a team member drop out of the race for any reason, the team member, can be replaced by another paddler.
 If possible, the team can continue with one less paddler.
 However the team shall not be eligible for TDT 135 rankings nor any TDT 135 awards.
 The paddlers that did complete the entire race will get credit for the miles paddled in TDT records.

 29) Teams may bring their own food and drink in the boat or get food or drink at any point along the race course.
 Being resupplied by boat, paddle or motor driven, is prohibited.

 30) A number for your boat will be assigned to you.
 The number can be picked up after the boat and equipment check.
 The number must be affixed one to each side of the bow of your boat.
 Those boats that don’t have an accommodating bow for this purpose shall affix the number on the decks fore and aft.